ziritrion/ml-zoomcamp/notes/08_deep_learning.md

 Depending on the structure of the connections and the nature of the operations, DNN's can be classified into many subtypes (_multilayer perceptrons_, _convolutional neural networks_, _recursive neural networks_, etc).

 So far, we've only seen techniques that deal with _tabular data_; data which fits neatly into tables.
-But not all data can fit into tables, and not all techniques are suitable for this kind of data.
+But not all data can fit into tables, and not all techniques with good results for tabular data can be used on non-tabular data.
 This is where DL comes in.

 DL can be used for both regression and classification problems that deal with non-tabular data such as images, video, audio,etc. DNN's have been proven to be very reliable models that have pushed the ML field forward, but they're very complex and hard to train.